 NDIS Plan Rollover: What happens when NDIS expires

 While the idea of your NDIS plan expiring might seem daunting, it’s actually an opportunity for reflection.
-Take this chance to assess whether your current plan is working for you and whether you are satisfied with the supports you’re receiving.
+Take this chance to assess whether your current plan is working for you and whether you are satisfied with the support you’re receiving.
 Whether you want to continue as it is, or make some adjustments due to changes in your circumstances, it’s an empowering moment for personalising your support.

-In case your new plan isn’t finalised by the expiration date, your current plan will be automatically extended for up to 12 months.
+In case your new plan isn’t finalised by the end date, your current plan will be automatically extended for up to 12 months.
 This ensures continuity of support while allowing ample time for a thoughtful and comprehensive plan review.

 How long does the NDIS plan last?

-If your living situation and support needs are stable you may get up to a 36 month plan.
+If your living situation and support needs are stable you may get up to a 36 month plan period.
 If you’ve already gone through multiple successful plans, established your core supports that work best for you, and your situation is unlikely to change, the NDIS may consider a 5 year plan.

 But for those whose circumstances are likely to change sooner than that the length of your plan will more likely be 12 months.
 However, if you have a specific preference for your plan duration, the NDIS strives to accommodate your choice.